pabtomas/dotfiles/rodeo/README.md

 You probably noticed that Rodeo does not have a first major release.
 Why ?
 Because Rodeo is young: it is ready to be used but is not mature.
 To go further, Rodeo needs feedbacks for its implemented features.
 So expect breaking changes in the next releases.

 With time, Rodeo will be more stable.
-If you want to contribute and see Rodeo growing, use Rodeo for your project and open an issue later to see how we could improve it together.
+If you want to contribute and see Rodeo growing, you can do 2 things:
+1. use Rodeo for your projects and open an issue later to see how we could improve it together.
 Any elaborated feedback will make Rodeo better.
-So do not hesitate to open an issue: this is currently the best way to contribute.
+So do not hesitate to open an issue: this is currently one of the best way to contribute.

-**Long-term Roadmap:**
+2. use Zig in your projects.
+Rodeo is written with Zig and currently, some roadmap goals you can read below are stucked because Zig is not mature enough.
+So if you want to contribute, use Zig in your projects, whatever you are doing with.

+### Long-term Roadmap

 - Make it works for Windows OS
 - Remove C backend:
     - Replace libcurl with a pure-Zig thread-safe HTTP/HTTPS lib,